 In writing about Shusaku Endo's post-war masterpiece "Silence," I've begun to connect the aesthetics of 17th century Japan to the ensuing 250 years of trauma and persecution of Christians in Japan.
-The Silence series is to explore the hidden dimensions of beauty, a beauty born of sacrifice and trauma.
+Silence series is to explore the hidden dimensions of beauty, a beauty born of sacrifice and trauma.
+This series of works also honors my father's legacy in the study of speech and hearing sciences; depicting silence is also to depict what we "hear" through silence, to visually capture the "soundwaves" of silence.
+Many of the works in this series are pronounced in their refractive surfaces, and they are nearly impossible to photograph, so what is listed here is limited to the images that can be translated to digital media.

 "Golden Sea is a retrospective monograph of my career, and yet it is also about one painting...Golden Sea also borrows its gold transfer technique from my mentor and professor Matazo Kayama (1927-2004), whose lineage of Rimpa tradition I carry with me even though I am an American working in New York City and Princeton...It was Kayama-sensei who imbued in me the 'third color' of gold and silver particularly the idea that Japanese metal leafs, because they are so thin, can be transferred like monotypes.
 The 'secret ingredient' behind the Golden Sea transfer of gold is a Japanese hand woven silk which is made in a strict traditional manner but is no longer produced today.
 Therefore, Golden Sea is a homage to and a lament for dying traditions, as well as an expression of the sublimity inherent in precious materials."